RafaelGSS/blog/priv/posts/preparing-and-evaluating-benchmarks.md

 }))
 ```

-Running it will provide an interesting result
+Running it will provide an interesting result:

 ```bash
 $ node index.js